w3c/wai-curricula/content/designer/visual-design.md

 * Practical &mdash; Have students design different layouts considering text resizing, line height, spacing between paragraphs, words, and letters.
 Assess how students consider text resizing, line height, and spacing between paragraphs, words, and letters.
 * Practical &mdash; Have students design an interface that adapts to portrait and landscape modes.
 Assess how students understand the need for interfaces to adapt to both portrait and landscape modes.
+* Short Answer Questions &mdash; Ask students about the elements that can cause distractions and cognitive overload.
+Assess how students identify interactive widgets, images, and moving content as elements that can cause distractions and cognitive overload.

 {% include excol.html type="end" %}